<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Many people use it to relax, keep cool, read a book, or play.
 People also like to put furniture on their tanning ledges, including lounge chairs, umbrellas, and even small tables.
 This type of design has been around for a few years, but it's becoming increasingly popular thanks to its versatility and aesthetic qualities.

 At River Pools, we specialize in fiberglass pool manufacturing, but in this article, we’ll break down tanning ledges across all three pool types to give you a better idea of your options.
-By the end of this article, you should have a good sense of whether a pool with a tanning ledge is the right feature for you and your family.
+By the end of this article, you should have a good sense of whether a swimming pool with a tanning ledge is the right feature for you and your family.

-Swimming pool tanning ledge activities
+Pool tanning ledge activities

 Tanning ledges are for everyone.
 Kids love to splash around on them.
 Adults use them for reading, relaxing, and socializing.
 Even dogs like to jump in and play!
 Imagine napping in your lounge chair or having a full meal at the table without having to leave the pool.
 Swim, eat, nap, repeat.
 Now that sounds like the life!